Keianna-B/Codepath-Web102-Project3/README.md

 The following **additional** features are implemented:

 * [x] Users can review a set of cards that they have gotten incorrect.
 Cards are removed from this set once the player gets them correct.
+* [x] Can finish flashcards after the end of a card set has been reached.
+Displays current and longest streak.

 ## Video Walkthrough